 A private, Catholic school education at Ursuline is invaluable.
 The Irish tradition lives on beyond the halls, enduring into the personal and professional lives of past students.
 This long-lasting tradition isn’t possible without the financial support of Ursuline’s alumni and friends.

 You can request your Ursuline High School transcript.
-Please be aware that only the alumnus may request an official transcript.
-There are two different ways to request a transcript.
+Please be aware that only the graduate may request an official transcript.
 You can request a transcript in person, by mail, fax or by completing the Transcript Request Form.

 Ursuline High School

 Transcripts to be mailed out can be ordered by mail, fax, or in person.
 Please click on the link below to print out your request.
 Transcripts will be processed usually in three business days.
 Transcripts may be picked up (with photo ID) at the Ursuline High School Main Office on the second floor.
 Ask for Mrs. Amber Settie, ext.
 111.

 - Ursuline Welcomes Newest Alumni at 115th Commencement Exercises